Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword 			Display all lines except ones with "bin" in /etc/passwd 18-letteronly				Display only lines that start with letters in /etc/ssh/sshd_config 19-AZ					Replace A and c to Z and e respectively
+17-hidethisword 			Display all lines except ones with "bin" in /etc/passwd 18-letteronly				Display only lines that start with letters in /etc/ssh/sshd_config 19-AZ					Replace A and c to Z and e respectively 20-hiago				Delete letters c and C from input